dougpulse/Cognos/ContentStore/README.md

 <dl>
   <dt>ContentStore.txt</dt>
   <dd>Listing and description of tables in the Content Store database.
 Found on Cognoise.com.
-Comments updated as new insights are realized.</dd>
+Comments updated as new insights are realized.</dd

   <dt>CognosScheduleEmailRecipients.sql</dt>
   <dd>Lists email recipients for schedules.</dd>

+  <dt>OutputSpecs.sql</dt>
+  <dd>Output specifications for reports, dashboards, and data sets within Team Content with the folder structure seen in Cognos.
+This can be used as part of a routine to write to the file system.</dd>

+  <dt>SpecBackup (folder)</dt>
+  <dd>Output specifications for reports, dashboards, and data sets to the file system and push them to a source control repository.</dd>
 </dl>